Realizing that you no longer can trust your productivity software is a nightmare. This is the story of why I moved from IQTell to Todoist.

 The design of the IQTell applications was a bit outdated, but this would now be the number one priority.
 I was both very happy and very scared at the same time.
 I had realized just how dependent I was on one single system.

-I would have thought that now was the time to tell the story about how loyal customers was begging the company not to give up and about a fresh new start with new investors.
+I would have thought that now was the time to tell the story about how loyal customers were begging the company not to give up and about a fresh new start with new investors.
 Instead, what followed was almost a complete silence.

 No announcements on their web page, no blog posts, and the only activity on Twitter was reviews from App Store.
-Initially, there was talk about a re-design being ready in a few moths, then silence.
+Initially, there was talk about a re-design being ready in a few months, then silence.
 The lack of information made me uneasy.

 Being a self-appointed GTD evangelist, I started to recommend Todoist for beginners.
 I felt that I could not vouch for IQTell anymore, not knowing the status of things.
 As I was teaching other people to use Todoist, I realized that Todoist was expanding.
 By 2016, they offered email integration on my phone, using Newton.
 Little by little I was warming up to Todoist.